113ll3/Ibmclouddocscli/index.md

 You need an [{{site.data.keyword.cloud_notm}} account](https://cloud.ibm.com/){: new_window} ![External link icon](../icons/launch-glyph.svg "External link icon") and the following system requirements:

-* If you are running Windows, some functions are not supported unless you are not running Windows 10 Pro.
+* If you are running Windows, some functions are not supported unless you are running Windows 10 Pro.
 * You must use the stable channel for Docker with a minimum version of 1.13.1.

 ## Step 1.
 Run the installation command